Markkreel/Binary-Static-Analysis-Through-Instruction-and-Operand-Extraction-and-AHC-Algorithm/README.md

 ### Visualizing Entropy for Specific Blocks

-This script allows you to visualize the entropy of instructions, operands (left and right), and their distribution within a chosen block.
-Entropy is a measure of randomness, indicating the level of disorder in the data.
-A higher entropy suggests more unpredictable or complex data.
+This script facilitates the visualization of entropy associated with instructions and operands (both left and right) within a specified block.
+Entropy, as a quantitative metric of randomness, serves as an indicator of the degree of disorder or unpredictability inherent in the data.
+Elevated entropy values typically correspond to data exhibiting greater complexity or stochasticity.

 1. **Specify Input File:**
    - The script expects an entropy data file in CSV format.
 The default file name is `"entropy\csv_parser_entropy.csv"`.
 You can modify this path in the `main` function if needed.